Diaa-Ayman/twitter-clone/README.md

 # twitter-clone
 Twitter-clone

-This is fast twitter clone using React, Redux, ReactBootstrap, and firebase
+This is fast twitter clone using React, Redux, ReactBootstrap, material UI, and firebase